I raised my cognac snifter and gave my two friends a solemn look.

-The open blade loomed over me and I ran toward the back fence, but the kid was faster.
+The open blade loomed over me and I ran toward the back fence, but the kid moved faster.
 The blade scooped me up and the kid lifted the bulldozer.
 Enormous blue eyes peered at me.
 The kid wiggled his index finger and pushed me.
 I fell to the ground and shrieked in agony as I felt my broken ribs grate, hearing laughter that shook the air.

 Clutching my wounded side, I watched in dismay as the kid positioned the ’dozer over the ruins of my house.
 He shook the toy machine and I scrambled back as the blade tilted down.
 Realizing what he intended to do, I screamed, but it was too late.
 He scooped me up again.

 The blade tipped down and the kid shook the ’dozer, the action throwing me into the air.
-My mind going, not believing I was sane, I fell helplessly into the ruins of my house studded with broken beams, bricks and roof tiles.
+My mind going, not believing I was still sane, I fell helplessly into the ruins of my house studded with broken beams, bricks and roof tiles.
 I struck the jagged edge of a splintered beam and bright blood spurted from a gaping chest wound.
 Darkness prevented me from crying out in agony.

 * * *

 I sat up in bed, feeling my skin cold and clammy.
 Sunlight slanted into the bedroom and I blinked hard.
-Looking around, everything was as it should be, but I could not shake off the vivid images of my dream.
+Looking around, everything lay as it should be, but I could not shake off the vivid images of my dream.
 To double check, I glanced at my chest.
 No wound and no blood, and my ribs felt fine.
 I gave a long sigh of relief and sat back against the bedrest.